Frequently Asked Questions (FAQS)

 16. If the MDW don't work out well and we encounter problems with them, do you have replacement / transferring for her?

-We respond quickly to any problems by providing free counselling services through talking to the maids to find out what happen and solve the problems.
-As all MDW's are also human beings and make mistakes, we cannot guarantee that all will work out well.
-We have always done our best to make sure that the MDW is up to a standard before they are deployed in Singapore.
+We will respond quickly to any problem by asking the MDW about the situation and providing a free counseling service to solve the problem.
+Since all MDW's are human too and make mistakes, we cannot guarantee that everything will goes well.
+We have always done our best to ensure that our maids meet our standards before being assigned to Singapore.

-If counselling does not work, we will advise and provide you a replacement based on the terms of the agreement signed on the contract.
-You must allow the MDW to be transferred out through us, in order for us to replace her with a new MDW for you.
-We will try our best to provide you with a MDW before transferring your existing MDW out so that you will have a MDW at all times to do your household chores and handle your kids or elderly etc....
+If the counseling is not effective, we will advise and provide you with a replacement MDW according to the conditions signed in the contract.
+You must authorize the transfer of your current MDW through us so that we can replace her with a new MDW for you.
+We will do our best to provide you with a replacement MDW before transferring your current MDW so that you always have a MDW to do housework and manage your children or elderly, etc.

-17. What are the documents required for processing of application for the FDW?
+17. What are the documents required for processing of application for the MDW?

 (x) Photocopy of employer and spouse's I/C and members staying in your house.